FromDoppler/doppler-editors-webapp/README.md

 in order to take advantage of the cache and simplify the release process.
 CI/CD process will be very similar to our API microservices (for example [Hello Microservice](https://github.com/FromDoppler/hello-microservice#context)), but based on manifest files in our CDN in place of Docker images.

+## Usage of the released packages

+Since we are using the _Manifest Loader_, the packages are independent from the hosting service, you can see an example of how to use it in [demo.html](./demo/demo.html).